 Singletrack Trail Descriptions

-This is the one of loops that include the Rainbow trail you could do at X-Roads.
+This is the one of loops that includes the Rainbow trail that you could ride at X-Roads.

-Epic 100 mile loop includes the Rainbow trail, Hayden Pass, Bonanza, Clover Creek, Bonaza, Otto Mears Tollroad, Silvercreek.
+This Epic 100 mile loop includes the Rainbow trail, Hayden Pass, Bonanza, Clover Creek, Bonanza, Otto Mears Tollroad, Silvercreek.
 A fuel stop at Hayden Creek pass or Cuttys resort would be necessary.

-Fairly Difficult – Fairly easy single track with a few switchbacks and technical areas which are suitable for dirt bikes and lightweight dual sport bikes.
+Fairly Difficult – Singletrack with a few switchbacks and technical areas which are suitable for dirt bikes and lightweight dual sport bikes.

 Difficult –Narrower trails, more switchbacks, loose rock areas, ledges and more severe technical areas generally requiring a dirt bike and some skill.

 The following table lists Singletrack trails SW mainly of Salida with approx. lengths and degree of difficulty: